tintin10q/SPL-compiler/report/report.md

 We designed the abstract syntax tree immediately the first week.
 It was the first thing that we did in the project and we spent quite some time on it.
 We used a bottom-up approach to construct the AST.
 We started with the simple constructs (e.g. literals), and worked up to larger constructs such as function declarations.
 The program is just a list of function declarations.

 Since we did not have a grammar yet, we looked at the available examples in the GitLab repository to figure out the syntax of SPL.
-We used our ast as a grammer for the most part but we did write an extended BNF grammer in the appendix.
+We used our AST as a grammer for the most part but we did write an extended BNF grammer in the appendix.

 Our abstract syntax tree is split up into four major inductive types, `Decl`, `Stmt`, `Expr` and `Literal`, with some helper inductives (e.g. for the types and binary operators) as well.
 These inductive types have the following meaning: